jiangxinke/Agentic-RAG-R1/README.md

 ## Acknowledgements 🙏

 The concept of Agentic-RAG-R1 is inspired by [Deepseek-R1](https://arxiv.org/abs/2501.12948) and [TC-RAG](https://arxiv.org/abs/2408.09199).
 We sincerely appreciate the efforts of these teams for their contributions to open-source research and development.
-This work is the same period work with Search-R1 and ReSearch.
+This work is in the same period as work with Search-R1 and ReSearch.

+## Contributors📝

+Supervisors: Junfeng Zhao, Xu Chu, Yasha Wang

+Affiliation: Key Laboratory of High Confidence Software Technologies (Peking University), School of Computer Science, Peking University, China

 ## Citation 📝